Rajneesh movement: Elections

-During elections the Rajneesh would bring thousands of homeless people from New York, Chicago, Los Angeles, Phoenix, and other cities to live and vote in Rajneeshpuram and Rajneesh.
-Representative Wayne H. Fawbush, who represented both areas, wanted a special session of the Oregon Legislature to be called to change Oregon's voter registration laws to prevent the homeless being brought by the Rajneesh from voting.
+During elections Rajneesh's secretary, Sheela, would bring thousands of homeless people from New York, Chicago, Los Angeles, Phoenix, and other cities to live and vote in Rajneeshpuram and Antelope, Oregon.
+Representative Wayne H. Fawbush, who represented both areas, wanted a special session of the Oregon Legislature to be called to change Oregon's voter registration laws to prevent the homeless being brought by the Rajneeshees from voting.

-During the selection of Oregon's thirteen alternate delegates to the 1984 Republican National Convention Ma Prem Kavido, a precinct committee member from Rajneeshpuram and member of the Rajneesh city council, and Ma Prem Debal ran, but both were defeated placing 14th and 15th respectively.
-Four Rajneesh from Wasco and Jefferson counties were selected to serve as delegates at the Oregon Republican Party's state convention.
+During the selection of Oregon's thirteen alternate delegates to the 1984 Republican National Convention Ma Prem Kavido, a precinct committee member from Rajneeshpuram and member of the Rajneeshpuram city council, and Ma Prem Debal ran, but both were defeated placing 14th and 15th respectively.
+Four Rajneeshees from Wasco and Jefferson counties were selected to serve as delegates at the Oregon Republican Party's state convention.

 Demographics

 One of the first surveys of sannyasins was conducted in 1980 at the Poona ashram by Swami Krishna Deva (David Berry Knapp), an American clinical psychologist who would later serve as mayor of Rajneeshpuram.
 In the survey, Krishna Deva polled 300 American sannyasins and discovered that their median age was just over 30.
-60 percent of them had been sannyasins for less than two years, and most continued to live in the United States.
-Half of them came from California, 97 percent were white, 25 percent were Jewish and 85 percent belonged to the middle and upper-middle classes.
+Sixty percent of them had been sannyasins for less than two years, and most continued to live in the United States.
+Half of them came from California, 97 percent were white, 25 per cent were Jewish, and 85 percent belonged to the middle and upper-middle classes.
 Almost two-thirds had university degrees and viewed themselves as "successful in worldly terms".
 Three-quarters had previously been involved in some therapy and more than half had previously experimented with another spiritual group.
 In 1984 the average age of members of the Rajneesh movement was 34; 64 percent of the followers had a four-year college degree.

 A survey of 635 Rajneeshpuram residents was conducted in 1983 by Norman D. Sundberg, director of the University of Oregon's Clinical/Community Psychology Program, and three of his colleagues.
 It revealed a middle-class group of predominantly college-educated whites around the age of 30, the majority of whom were women.
 Nearly three-quarters of those surveyed attributed their decisions to become Rajneeshees to their love for Rajneesh or his teachings.
-91 percent stated that they had been looking for more meaning in their lives prior to becoming members.
-When asked to rate how they felt about their lives as Rajneeshees, 93 percent stated they were "extremely satisfied" or nearly so, most of them choosing the top score on a scale of 0 to 8.
+91 per cent stated that they had been looking for more meaning in their lives prior to becoming members.
+When asked to rate how they felt about their lives as Rajneeshees, Ninety-three percent stated they were "extremely satisfied" or nearly so, most of them choosing the top score on a scale of 0 to 8.
 Only 8 percent stated that they had been as happy before joining.